 Your guide for this trip will be world-renowned textile scholar, artist, and curator, Yoshiko Wada.
 As your expert guide for two weeks, she will lead you through a journey that goes beyond the surface of tourist experience.
 You will enjoy walking tours with local experts, hands-on workshops with artisans, intimate dinners with friends, and visits to small studios with designers.
-Yoshiko is not only a veteran tour leader, she also lived in Ahmedabad during the 1980s.
+Yoshiko is not only a veteran tour leader, but she also lived in Ahmedabad during the 1980s.

 During your journey you will stay in some of the finest and most iconic hotels in India, from historic heritage buildings to royal palaces.

-Vivanta by Taj Ambassador hotel, Delhi
+Vivanta by Taj Ambassador Hotel, Delhi

 Umaid Bhawan Palace, Jodhpur

-Ranvas, a heritage hotel made up of ten 18th-century havelis set within a 12th century fort
+Ranvas, a heritage hotel made up of ten 18th-century Havelis set within a 12th-century fort

 Shahpura House, a former royal residence